Co-production in Calderdale and Kirklees Recovery and Wellbeing College

 Now you have read our learning about creating the right environment here are some other things to consider about using volunteers.

-Using volunteers is not a cheap option.
+Working with volunteers is not a cheap option.

 It takes investment of time, money, and commitment.
 Volunteers need clear ‘role descriptions’ with objectives so that everyone is clear what they are there to do, with clear parameters and training plan.